Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Experimental Evaluation

 \subsubsection{Undistortion Map Functions}

 In the previous sections, we have always talked about ``undistortion functions'' without providing many details about the nature of these functions.
-Actually, analyzing the error on the plane estimation described in \sectref{sec:depth_error_model}, we evinced that: (i) for SL sensors, this error is well described by a \emph{quadratic polynomial}; (ii) ToF sensors are affected by an almost negligible distortion effect.
-The hypothesis (i) is further confirmed also by our experiments.
-We calibrated each sensor using different types of undistortion functions (linear, quadratic, cubic, \dots); for each cloud in the test sets, we computed the planarity error introduced above.
+Actually, analyzing the error on the plane estimation described in \sectref{sec:depth_error_model}, we evinced that for both the SL and ToF sensors, this error is well described by a \emph{quadratic polynomial}: this hypothesis is further confirmed also by our experiments.
+We calibrated each sensor using different types of undistortion functions (linear, quadratic, cubic, \dots): the higher degree functions has been tested to provide an additional proof of our hypothesis.
+For each cloud in the test sets, we computed the planarity error introduced above.
 The plot in \figref{fig:U_varying_degree_results} clearly shows that all the super-linear functions provide better undistortion results when compared to the linear functions.
 Moreover, higher degree polynomials get similar of even worst results compared with quadratic functions, since they tend to overfit the training data.
-Therefore, all the tests presented in following sections have been performed using quadratic undistortion functions: in our experience, for SL sensors, this class of functions provides good undistortion results without presenting overfitting problems.
+Therefore, all the tests presented in following sections have been performed using quadratic undistortion functions.